NREL/EnergyPlus/design/FY2021/NFP-Dedicated_Exhaust_Fans.md

 This function will be added to simulate the central exhaust system in the airloop.
 Here, since we choose not to tie a central exhaust system to a particular airloop, in this function it could loop through all the central exhaust systems to do the simulation.

 One piece of information that needed exchange from the Zone Equipment calling tree is about the flow conditions from the incoming inlet of the AirLoopHVAC:ExhaustSystem objects.
 This could be done by calling `SimAirLoopExhaustSystem()` right before `CalcZoneMassBalance()` in `SimZoneEquipment()`.
-At this point, all of the target exhaust flow rates would have been set by the ZoneHVAC:ExhaustSystem objects, and the central exhaust system can set the final exhaust node flow rates based on its availability and maximum fan flow.
+At this point, all of the target exhaust flow rates would have been set by the ZoneHVAC:ExhaustControl objects, and the central exhaust system can set the final exhaust node flow rates based on its availability and maximum fan flow.

 #### AirLoopHVAC:ExhaustSystem data struct ####